The Intel Core i7-14700 wins in 10 out of 16 comparable specs, with 5 ties. Its biggest advantage is L2 Cache (100% better).

 AI Versus Verdict

-Users prioritizing modern architecture and the substantial L2 cache advantage should select the Intel Core i7-14700 for their build.
-Conversely, the Intel Core i9-12900K remains the appropriate choice for those who specifically require the 52% higher base clock speed provided by that unit.
-Choosing between these two components depends entirely on whether your specific workload benefits more from the increased cache capacity of the newer model or the higher base frequency of the older one.
+Users prioritizing modern architecture and the benefits of expanded cache should select the Intel Core i7-14700 for their build.
+Conversely, the Intel Core i9-12900K remains a viable option for those who specifically require a higher base clock speed, where it maintains a 52% advantage.
+Choosing between these two components depends on whether your workload benefits more from the increased cache capacity of the newer model or the higher base frequency of the older unit.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.